vitalyrepin/vrepinblog/_posts/2015-07-07-Bagehot-ECB.md

 If the situation was opposite - e.g., panic could spread from Greece to other European countries then ECB had no choice but to follow Bagehots' rule.
 As it was doing before!

 It does not mean that ECB selected right course of actions.
 I agree with Martin that ECB did not act as a central bank for Greece.
-But it was able to do so.
+But it was able to choose this path.
 Just because there was no market pressure.

 Bagehot suggested his rule in the times when Bank of England was a private company.
 Bank followed it not because of its public duties or legislation or any moral considerations.
 *It was following this rule because it  was for the benefit of the bank itself.* I think this is the point which shall not be missed when we are analyzing ECB behavior.

+Interesting question arises - is ECB acting as a central bank of EU as a whole or as a central bank of each individual country?
+It looks like ECB acts as a central bank for the whole EU.
+And it explains why it did what it did with Greece.

+Another interesting question is - how deep EU economies are integrated?
+I doubt if the panic of Greek caliber starts in California, Fed is forced to execute Bagehot's rule in order to stop the panic for spreading through US.
+And it was not the case with one of the European countries - Greece.

 [^1]: "It" refers to the Bank of England which was acting as a central bank in Bagehot's time.

 ## Bibliography

 - [Lombard Street: A Description of the Money Market.](http://www.econlib.org/library/Bagehot/bagLom.html) Walter Bagehot, 1873.
 Reprinted Wiley, New York 1999.

+{% include twitter_plug.html %}